akeneo/pim-docs/reference/api/index.rst

         --grant-type="password" \
         --grant-type="refresh_token"

-You will receive the client id and client secret:
+You will get something like:

 .. code-block:: bash

-    A new client with client id 4gm4rnoizp8gskgkk080ssoo80040g44ksowwgw844k44sc00s and secret 5dyvo1z6y34so4ogkgksw88ookoows00cgoc488kcs8wk4c40s has been added.
+    A new client has been added:
+    client_id: 4gm4rnoizp8gskgkk080ssoo80040g44ksowwgw844k44sc00s
+    secret: 5dyvo1z6y34so4ogkgksw88ookoows00cgoc488kcs8wk4c40s

 These keys must be transmitted by the administrator to any third-party application wanting to use the API.